yuichiro-naito/bmd/README.md

 `disk`, `network` and `iso` keywords append values as a list.
 The other keys are override the previous value.
 The config parser should understand '+=' operator for appending values.

+## 3. Configuration keys are condensed compared to bhyve

+It's under development.